-262. [158] considered that a price increase of 15% would be unlikely because merchants would likely switch to more greasy exports. [] believed that any increase in scouring charges would be []
+270. [166].
+Overall, [] considered that a price increase of greater than 15% would be unlikely because of the potential for merchants to switch to more greasy exports, particularly those merchants exporting to China.

-263. []160 considered that CWH would not be able to profitably increase prices by more than 15%.
+271. []168 considered that if CWH increased the price of scouring, any increase would be minimal.
+He considered that CWH would not be able to profitably increase prices by more than a maximum of [] cents per kilogram (ie, equivalent to 15%).
 This is because of the ability that [], and other merchants, would have to export more wool in greasy form.